 If you’re wanting to visit a few attractions in one area, and want transport between all of them, organizing a driver might be your best option.
 These prices are often negotiable but remember – this is their living, and they have to pay for petrol and car maintenance out of the money you give them.
 I used a day long driver on Nusa Penida and in Ubud, and as a ballpark, paid 450,000 rupiah (between 2 people) for Nusa Penida and 600,000 rupiah (between 6 people) in Nusa Penida.

 To reach the Gili Islands or Nusa Islands, you’ll need to take a boat from Padangbai (for Gili Islands) or Sanur (for Nusa Islands).
 You can either book a package including transfers, or organise transfers and boats separately.
 Don’t pay any more than 400,000 rupiah each for a package to the Gilis, and factor in how much a taxi would cost (depending on your initial destination and group size) to see if you could end up spending less by organizing the taxi and boat individually.
+Check out this link for information on the cheapest way to get to Nusa Lembongan.

 If you want to organize your Gili Island transportation separately, head down to Padangbai early on.
 My friend paid 200,000 for a boat return with return transport (but as this was only organized on at the port, she had already paid for transport there).
 She did, however, have to spend 70,000 on accommodation in Padangbai for the night because the boat wasn’t leaving until the next day.
 If you go down early and are prepared to shop around, you might get on one that day – it depends on the day and business.